ECB to take pause even as pandemic worries rise

 ECB inaction would also keep up pressure on European Union leaders to finally agree on long-delayed fiscal support, a much-needed measure that would reduce the burden on monetary policy.

-A policy pause is also underpinned by a string of better than expected economic data after a double-digit GDP fall in the three months to June, suggesting that the 19-country euro zone's economic contraction may not have been as bad as feared.
+A policy pause is also underpinned by a string of better than expected economic data after a double-digit fall in gross domestic product (GDP) in the three months to June, suggesting the 19-country euro zone's economic contraction may not have been as bad as feared.

 A looming second wave of the pandemic is raising doubts about the speed of the recovery, however, a point highlighted by ECB chief economist Philip Lane, who argues that Europe faces a "two step forward, one step back" recovery.
 That could mean better data now provides little guidance about the path ahead.